rudolfmard/fullstack-course-osa4/README.md

-This repository contains submitted assignments for part 3 of the Full Stack open course.
+This repository contains submitted assignments for **part 4** of the Full Stack open course.